adlnet/xAPI-Spec/xAPI.md

 When an LRS receives a POST request with content type application/json for an existing document also of content type application/json, it MUST merge the posted document with the existing document.
 In this context merge is defined as:
-* de-serialize the Objects represented by each document
+* de-serialize the objects represented by each document
-* for each property directly defined on the Object being posted, set the corresponding property on the existing Object equal to the value from the posted Object.
+* for each property directly defined on the object being posted, set the corresponding property on the existing object equal to the value from the posted object.
-* store any valid json serialization of the existing Object as the document referenced in the request
+* store any valid json serialization of the existing object as the document referenced in the request

-Note that only top-level properties are merged, even if a top-level property is an Object the entire contents of each original property are replaced with the entire contents of each new property.
+Note that only top-level properties are merged, even if a top-level property is an object the entire contents of each original property are replaced with the entire contents of each new property.